MLB Playoffs: Everything you need to know about ALDS between Yankees vs. Indians

 They have recent postseason history

 These two teams have been around forever, so of course they have some postseason history.
-Some of it is fairly recently too.
+Some of it is fairly recently, too.
 Here are the last three times these clubs have met in October.

 - 1997 ALDS: Indians won in five games.